 Apparently, so does he.
 There are no mistakes.
 There is a time, and a season, for all things.
 He is now 20 years old, has grown up, despite his disabilities into a fine man.
 He'd mentioned that he'd been looking for me for 6 years, checking the social media site we use.
 He even mentioned that my ID, which is Justa Guy, looked odd, and that he was going to reject the friend request, and how glad he was he didn't.
 Oh My God...so am I.

-The more we talked, I was utterly shocked, beyond anything imaginable.
+The more we talked, I was utterly shocked.
 We like to say "this person was just like me", and often we'll view reality in such a way that "makes it so."
 But in this case, it really is.
 I don't feel alone anymore.
 The "apple" that fell from my brother's tree...it is just like me.
 I have harbored a lot of beliefs, and while I think many of them are true, I simply know, that I don't know anymore.

 B described much the same thing, telling me he'd say he had diabetes, etc...because it intrigued him.
 I almost laughed so hard I fell off my seat, off the keyboard.
 So I asked him, "...was it like this?
-Part of you, knew it wasn't true, but the fantasy part, the imagination so strong that you had to go with the thought, that in that moment it appeared both logical and true?"
+Part of you was confused, you knew it was true, but you weren't sure exactly how or why?
 And he answered in the affirmative.